Researcher FAQs

 Pre-Approval FAQs

-Q: Who should apply to use the LTC Data Cooperative?
+Q: Who is eligible to apply to use these data?

 Q: I’m a researcher who is already partnering with some post-acute and long-term care facilities for research.
 Can I check if they are enrolled in the LTC Data Cooperative and encourage them to join if not?